tcmcmahon/Capstone-Team-2---PKI-Scheduler/README.md

   MILESTONE 4:
   For Milestone 4, we added room grouping to the calendar and integrated that with our data.
 We made style changes to modernize and improve the web pages, and began finalizing the algorithm for assignment.

-  MILESTONE 2: For Milestone 2, we made a calendar page and fed it test data to show its potential functionality.
-We bundled the client and server together so that once the client is built, we execute one command in the server and this starts both the client and the server at the same time.
-We extracted the classroom CSV data from our parsed version, and stored it in the MySQL database.

-  MILESTONE 3: For Milestone 3, we integrated a Navigation bar to move back and forth between pages, we created an algorithm for assigning classes that resolves all time conflicts, and fed the calendar page with the output from that algorithm.
-Each class on the calendar can be clicked on to view its information, and you can choose day or week view, and move between different dates.
-Minor changes made to the look of each page, and an additional page for display of the raw algorithm output results.

-  MILESTONE 4: For Milestone 4, we added room grouping to the calendar and integrated that with our data.
-We made style changes to modernize and improve the web pages, and began finalizing the algorithm for assignment.

   MILESTONE 5: For Milestone 5, we finalized the assignment algorithm, ran testing for different types of uploaded CSV files, formatted the algorithm output, and cleaned up all the code/organized files to make everything make sense.

 ### APPLICATION ACCESS: